 We all hate the meeting where we prove once again that a committee is a beast with twenty legs and no brain, or when we could’ve just read the materials quietly to ourselves at a more convenient time (and maybe we did, and it’s being read to us again), but there’s also the elation of espirit de corps and accomplishment following a productive meeting, where in actual fact “all of us were smarter than any of us.”

-Even when an enlightening discussion ensues, sometimes the person asking for the discussion doesn’t get what they need.
+Even when an enlightening discussion ensues, sometimes the person who requested the discussion get foiled.
 A person wants to solicit ideas, but ends up getting told which idea is best.
 A person wants help deciding between two vetted options, but instead receives seven new options.

 How can we leverage the wisdom of the crowd, while ensuring that decisions and other responsibilities continue to reside with an individual?

 I need to get something off my chest, in a trusted environment, where I can say things that make me vulnerable (e.g. “I don’t know where to start” / “I’m scared to face this”), or might sound frightening to others (e.g. “I don’t think what that other team is doing is right” / “I’m doubting my strategy and I’m worried how my team will react if I broach it”).

 I don’t want you fix the problem, I just want you to understand the problem.
 I wouldn’t mind if you supported me while I work through the problem.
 For example, I have “people problems” in my organization; I don’t need everyone to jump in, but I do need them to “be kind” to my teams while we work through this, and understand that we might need extra time to do our work.

 This can lift a great emotional weight off the person, while increasing team cohesion, trust, vulnerability, and empathy, therefore it is a fantastic use of meeting time.